ToxiWoxi/ExecutableCrac/README.md

     - If you have more autoexecs that you run, add them to `autoexec.cfg`
 4) Edit `ExecutableCrac/Settings.cfg`.
    - For further help with internet settings, look at `ExecutableCrac/Execs/Internet.cfg`.
-5) (optional) if you want to use layered keys, edit the files in `ExecutableCrac/Custom/LayeredKeys`.
+5) (optional) if you want to use the layered keys and/or crosshair scripts, edit their files in `ExecutableCrac/Custom/LayeredKeys`/`ExecutableCrac/Custom/Crosshairs` and uncomment their lins in `ExecutableCrac/OnLaunch.cfg`.
     - I've provided examples (`+example` and `-example`) to show how it works.

 ## Folder Structure